DesignInTheBlack/Elevate/README.md

 ##### Troubleshooting

 **Common Issues:**
-- If a token doesn't map correctly, check:
+- If a token doesn’t map correctly, verify the following:
-  1. Token file export
+  1. The design token is properly **exported** in the token file.
-  2. `designConfig.ts` import
+  2. The design token is correctly **imported** in `designConfig.ts`.
-  3. Any submaps relevant to your use case
+  3. All relevant **submaps** are updated for your use case.
-  4. `propertyAttributeMap.ts` mapping
+  4. The design token or subsequent submap token are included in the **`propertyAttributeMap.ts`** mapping.
-  5. Type consistency
+  5. Ensure **type consistency** across all definitions.

 ---